 If you’re tight on time, here are the key takeaways:

-Building your ABX requires a clear path for sharing information internally across teams including marketing, sales, customer support, account management and even product development.
+Building your account-based experience requires a clear path for sharing information internally across teams including marketing, sales, customer support, account management and even product development.

 Research from Marketo found that businesses that focus on sales and marketing alignment can generate 209% more value from content.
 The study also found that when sales and marketing do work together, they become 67% better at closing deals.